 3. Improved Credit

-If you take out a HELOC and you make payments on it regularly, you should see your credit score go up over time.
+If you take out a home equity line of credit and you make payments on it regularly, you should see your credit score go up over time.
 It helps if you do not max out the credit limit.
 Credit bureaus like to see a nice mix of credit on your credit report, so if you have regular payments on your mortgage, HELOC, car payment and maybe a credit card, this should help to drive up your score.
 This will allow you to qualify for the very best interest rates for other credit accounts.

 When you get a HELOC, you will get a line of credit up to a certain amount.
 You do not need to take it all out at once; you don’t need to take it all out anyway.
 You will be able to take money out as you need it, just like a credit card, except the HELOC loan is backed by your home.